davidshhh/Substitution-Cipher/README.md

 We cannot find accompanying data files and scripts so we created the following profile file as an example that is compatible with his programs:

 `500profileut`

+## Acknowledgements

+Professor Jason Eisner provided us invaluable ideas and advices at the beginning of this project.
+He also pointed us to various sources of related work, including the paper which we used to start from.
+Within this short time frame of the project, his help has been very important to keep us moving.